Crisp & Co is a proud supporter of Breast Cancer Awareness Month, the annual campaign to raise awareness about the impact of Breast Cancer.

 For the purpose of the GDPR, the data controller is Crisp & Co of Fife House, 14-18 Fife Road, Kingston Upon Thames, Surrey KT1 1SZ.
 If you require further information on our privacy and data protection policy you can contact us by e-mail, post or telephone as outlined (above) in the details about making contact.

-We have voluntarily appointed a Data Protection Officer (DPO), this is Michele Crisp and she can be contacted on firstname.lastname@example.org, or at our Kingston office address listed above.
+We have voluntarily appointed a Data Protection Officer (DPO), this is Michele Crisp and she can be contacted at firstname.lastname@example.org or at our Kingston office address listed above.

 The Information We Collect About You

 We process both personal and sensitive (special) categories of data for the purposes of the GDPR.
 The personal data we process will include your name, address and e-mail address.
 It may also include your IP address and cookies (website).
 In addition because of the nature of our business, we also process sensitive (special) categories of data for example health and financial data as well as racial or ethical and biometric data (typically from passports for identification and verification purposes which we are required to collect by law).

 The methods we use to collect your data are as follows:-